 You can then review the script and content for a second lecture and record it when you’re comfortable.

 Talking Head Videos:

 As mentioned, this post is focused on creating slide content, but you can use ScreenFlow to create quick low-budget talking head videos.
-They’re not beautiful, but they get the job done.

 Simply follow the same steps below, but instead of recording what’s on your screen, record with the computer lens, by clicking "Record Video Form" and selecting your camera.